AdaCore/training_labs_solar_system/doc/advanced_debugging.rst

 Notice that :ada:'Now' is being updated on two different lines during the life of the application.

+Stop the debugging session.

 ----------
 Question 4
 ----------

-Add a breakpoint to the :ada:`Move` procedure, then start with the debugger.
+Add a breakpoint to the :ada:`Move` procedure, then start a new debugging session.

 Once the breakpoint is reached, move through the stack by using the "Call Stack" view.